 Some smaller permanent life insurance policies may not require a medical exam.
 These include final expense insurance, guaranteed-issue life insurance, and simplified-issue life insurance.

-If your diabetes is more advanced, skipping the exam can allow you to get coverage without the insurer knowing as much detailed medical information about you.
+When applying for coverage, plans that do not require a medical exam are considered much less invasive.
 This also speeds up the process, as taking the medical exam and waiting for the results is usually the longest step in getting life insurance.

 Life insurance may cost more for people with diabetes and require additional consideration, but you can still qualify for many policies.
 Plus, you can minimize the increased premiums by leading a healthy lifestyle, shopping for quotes, and demonstrating to your insurer that you work hard to manage your diabetes.